Protect PHP against session ID injection (session hijacking and session fixation)

 By reading this session ID and forcing it into request header from other computer (or attaching via GET request to URL), anybody can potentially get access to whatever you are doing on the web - e.g. to your bank account, personal details etc. Protecting against cross site session ID injection is one of the most basic preventions from hacking your site.

-So - how to start session and minimize possibility of stealing your current session ID?
+Here's how to start session and minimize possibility of stealing your current session ID.

 STEP 1 - Select dependable environmental variables